Using Ask a Librarian

-You may be chatting with a librarian from another county or state who, for your privacy, can’t access your personal library account related to overdues, renewals and other patron account activity.
-Most questions can be addressed through our chat service, however.
+You may be chatting with a librarian from another Delaware county.
+Most questions can be addressed through our Ask a Librarian Delaware service, however.
 If your question is best answered by your home library, you may have the option to have it sent to your library for a follow up through email.

 Our librarians can assist you in finding specific contact information for your local library, or you may find it here.

-- Use short replies and hit the “send” button between sentences.
+- On chat, use short replies and hit the “send” button between sentences.

-- The average session lasts 15-20 minutes.
-Some questions require us to search a bit (and email follow up is an option).
+- Some questions require us to search a bit.

-- If you have to leave the computer, please politely let us know.
-A simple “Thanks, I need to go now but please e-mail me the answer” will be fine.
+- If you are on chat and have to leave the computer, please politely let us know.
+A simple “Thanks, I need to go now but please email me the answer” will be fine.
 Please make sure we have your correct email address!

-- To receive transcripts and follow-up emails, please ensure you are able to receive emails from firstname.lastname@example.org.
+- To receive transcripts and follow-up emails, please ensure you allow emails from Springshare/LibAnswers for Ask a Librarian Delaware.

 While every effort is made to provide accurate and authoritative information, Ask a Librarian Delaware does not control the content of resources used.
 The user agrees to hold the participating libraries harmless from any claims, losses, damages, obligations, or liabilities relating to the use of information obtained from these services.
 The provision of any factual information or materials, and the identification of other resources that may be useful in obtaining additional information cannot be construed as legal or medical advice.
 The librarians may offer you sources to use and suggestions on where to search, but are prohibited by law from offering legal or medical advice or opinions.
 Only a professional practitioner can provide specific advice and direction in resolving legal and/or medical issues.

 By using this service you agree not to send any question or content that is illegal, harassing, libelous, threatening, harmful, obscene, or otherwise objectionable.
 You agree not to send any question or content that otherwise violates any applicable local, state, national, or international law.